danielhdev/first-dev-steps/README.md

 Web Dev Simplified,
 JavaSript King,
 Tech With Tim,
-Traversy Media!
+Traversy Media

-for lessons in JS and Python.
+for beginner lessons in JS and Python.